 The 25 states participating in the enhanced cooperation to achieve the Unitary Patent system are: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg , Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden.

-In these countries, the European patent will have a unitary nature, so it can be renewed by paying a single fee to the European Patent Office, unlike the fact that, with the current system, to keep the patent in force you must pay different rates in the offices where it has been validated.
+In these countries, the European patent will have a unitary character and therefore can be renewed on payment of a single fee to the European Patent Office, unlike under the current system, where different fees must be paid at the offices where the patent has been validated in order to keep the patent in force.
 In addition, the protection conferred by the European patent with unitary effect will be uniform and will apply equally in all participating EU countries.

 The Unified Patent Court will have exclusive jurisdiction over the European Patent with unitary effect.
-Thus, this Court will decide in a centralized and rapid manner on the validity and infringement of the patent, and its decisions will be directly applicable in all the countries where the patent has unitary effect.
+This Court will thus decide in a centralized and rapid manner on the validity and infringement of the patent, and its decisions will be directly applicable in all the countries where the patent has unitary effect.

-However, the Agreement for the unitary patent foresees that the Unified Patent Court will end up having exclusive jurisdiction not only over European Patents with unitary effect but also over pending applications and European patents validated without unitary effect by the classic route of the current system.
-In fact, on the date of entry into force of the new system, all existing European applications and patents will de facto fall under the shared jurisdiction of the Unified Patent Court and the national courts, unless the owner actively requests the exclusion – Opt-Out mechanism – of the jurisdiction of the Unified Patent Court.
+However, the Agreement for the Unitary Patent foresees that the Unified Patent Court will eventually have exclusive jurisdiction not only over European Patents with unitary effect, but also over pending applications and European patents validated without unitary effect in the classical way of the current system.
+In fact, on the date of entry into force of the new system, all existing European applications and patents will de facto fall under the shared jurisdiction of the Unified Patent Court and the national courts, unless the owner actively requests the exclusion – Opt-Out mechanism – from the jurisdiction of the Unified Patent Court.

-The possibility of requesting exclusion will be extended for a transitional period of seven years, with the option of extending it for another seven years, but it will only be available for European patent applications in process or European patents that have been validated without unitary effect.
-Once this transition period has ended, all European applications and patents for which the Opt-out has not been made will remain under the jurisdiction of the Unified Patent Court in the participating EU countries where it takes effect.
+The possibility to opt-out will be extended for a transitional period of seven years, with an option to extend it for a further seven years but it will only be available for European patent applications in process or European patents that have been validated without unitary effect.
+At the end of this transitional period, all European patent applications and patents for which te opt-out has been made will fall under the jurisdiction of the Unified Patent Court in the participating EU countries where it takes effect.

-The final period of preparation of the new European patent system with unitary effect is already underway and it is expected that, when this preparation process is advanced, probably towards the end of the year, Germany will ratify the Unified Patent Court Agreement.
-With the ratification of Germany, a countdown of 3-4 months will begin for the entry into force of the new European patent system with unitary effect, which is expected for the beginning of 2023.
+The final preparation period for te new European patent system with unitary effect is already underway and it is expected that when this preparation process is advanced, probably towards the end of the year, Germany will ratify the Unified Patent Court Agreement.
+Germany’s ratification will start a 3-4 month countdown for the entry into force of the new European patent system with unitary effect, which is expected in early 2023.

-The entry onto the scene of the new European patent system with unitary effect will force the holders of European applications and patents to make decisions shortly about:
+The entry onto the scene of the new European patent system with unitary effect will force holders of European applications and patents to make decisions soon about: